After a long hiatus from the online DVD rental game, my wife and I signed up for a Netflix trial and became subscribers again.

 Netflix Price Plans

 *Blu-ray movies price plans.
 Netflix offers Blu-Ray movies for an added fee.
-Add $1 to the “limited plan,” and $2, $3, and $4 to each of the other plans.
 The Netflix Blu-ray inventory is continually growing, which is good news for those of you who prefer HD movies.

 We chose Netflix for its convenience and variety of features.
-The main competitors fall in 3 categories: brick and mortar video rental stores (BlockBuster and Hollywood Video), online video rentals (BlockBuster Total Access), and one day DVD rentals from a kiosk (like RedBox and BlockBuster).
+The main competitors fall in 3 categories: brick and mortar video rental stores (a rarity these days), other online streaming services like Hulu, and one day DVD rentals from a kiosk (like RedBox).

 How Netflix compares: